thiago95macedo/weth/doc/cla/corporate/brainbeanapps.md

 Estonia, 23 OCT 2018

-Brainbean Apps OU agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Brainbean Apps OU agrees to the terms of the WETH Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this